 Spring Valley’s Volkening Heritage Farm developed greatly in the 90s to foster a sense of local history.
 An old-fashioned barn raising in 1993 led to the site’s grand opening and dedication in 1997.

 The early childhood program thrived with the opening of an early childhood center in 1992.
 The center was named the Pat Shephard Early Childhood Center in 1994, memorializing the District’s early childhood supervisor.
 Following the expansion of educational programs for children, Safety Park opened in 1998 and was named for former Schaumburg Police Chief Ken Alley in 1999.

 Growth, dedications and renovations continued in the 2000s.
-The District received its third Gold Medal for Excellence in Park District Management in 2004 and achieved Distinguished Agency Accreditation in 2010.
+The District received its third Gold Medal for Excellence in Park District Management in 2004 and achieved Distinguished Agency Accreditation in 2009, 2015 and 2021.

 The District recognized key figures in its history dedicating Atcher Island Water Park in 2005, Russ Parker Park in 2006, Jerry Handlon Administration Building in 2004, Kay Wojcik Conservation at Oak Hollow in 2009, John Selke Waterfront at Volkening Lake in 2009 and the Macnider Cross Country Course at Hoover Park in 2011.

 Sport facilities and programs grew with the launch of Dodgeball Days and the establishment of the National Amateur Dodgeball Association in 2000; the opening of the Sport Center, a 110,000 sq.ft. indoor sports facility, in 2003; Nancy Wroblewski Skate Park at Olympic Park in 2007; and synthetic fields at Olympic Park in 2008.